-- (a) Inform human beings of the status of message delivery processing, as well as the reasons for any delivery problems or outright failures, in a manner which is largely independent of human language; - (b) Allow mail user agents to keep track of the delivery status of messages sent, by associating returned DSNs with earlier message transmissions; - (c) Allow mailing list exploders to automatically maintain their subscriber lists when delivery attempts repeatedly fail; - (d) Convey delivery and non-delivery notifications resulting from attempts to deliver messages to "foreign" mail systems via a gateway; - (e) Allow "foreign" notifications to be tunneled through a MIME-capable message system and back into the original messaging system that issued the original notification, or even to a third messaging system; - (f) Allow language-independent, yet reasonably precise, indications of the reason for the failure of a message to be delivered (once status codes of sufficient precision are defined); and - (g) Provide sufficient information to remote MTA maintainers (via "trouble tickets") so that they can understand the nature of reported errors.
+- (a) Inform human beings of the status of message delivery processing, as well as the reasons for any delivery problems or outright failures, in a manner that is largely independent of human language and media; - (b) Allow mail user agents to keep track of the delivery status of messages sent, by associating returned DSNs with earlier message transmissions; - (c) Allow mailing list exploders to automatically maintain their subscriber lists when delivery attempts repeatedly fail; - (d) Convey delivery and non-delivery notifications resulting from attempts to deliver messages to "foreign" mail systems via a gateway;

+- (e) Allow "foreign" notifications to be tunneled through a MIMEcapable message system and back into the original messaging system that issued the original notification, or even to a third messaging system; - (f) Allow language-independent and medium-independent, yet reasonably precise, indications of the reason for the failure of a message to be delivered; and - (g) Provide sufficient information to remote MTA maintainers (via "trouble tickets") so that they can understand the nature of reported errors.
 This feature is used in the case that failure to deliver a message is due to the malfunction of a remote MTA and the sender wants to report the problem to the remote MTA administrator.